C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 over clauses printed in margin.

-3 Typewritten wording takes precedence over all other wording except
+3 Typewritten wording takes precedence over all other wording except wording

-wording added by hand.
+added by hand.

 4 Handwritten wording takes precedence over all other wording.

-5 Overriding paramount clauses are printed in heavy type or italics
+5 Overriding paramount clauses are printed in heavy type or italics or

-clauses printed in ordinary type in body of text.
+printed in ordinary type in body of text.

 Policy Wording: Marine Insurance Act (M.I.A.
-1st schedule) forms the
+1st schedule) forms the basis

-basis of all marine policies.
+of all marine policies.
 Meanings of clauses & phrases:

-1 Assignment Clause: Policy may be used by any person as a principle
+1 Assignment Clause: Policy may be used by any person as a principle or agent

-or agent or assignee or any person who acquires at least partial interest.
+or assignee or any person who acquires at least partial interest.

-2 Lost or Not Lost: Insurance accepted after the beginning of the adventure,
+2 Lost or Not Lost: Insurance accepted after the beginning of the adventure, or

 3 Commencement & Termination of Risk: